 What does sales have to do with project management?
 Plenty.
-All Project Managers need the ability to sell.
+All Project Managers need to have the ability to sell.

 Some people think selling is a dirty word, but we have to sell every day.
 We sell our ideas.
 We sell our plans and the final deliverables.
 We sell ourselves (not literally, of course).
 To sell is to convince someone else to accept what we have to offer.
 There doesn’t need to be an exchange of money for a sale to occur.
 There needs to be acceptance.